Friday, December 24, 2010

 These days I am on assignment at the Handicap International Rehabilitation Center in Siem Reap, Cambodia.

-repair of equipment, the centers offer patients a social follow-up.
+Apart from physiotherapy and the production and repair of equipment, the centers offer patients a social follow-up.
 Amongst these patients, there is obviously a large number of mines victims, but the centers welcome a wide diversity of people and types of disabilities, and even offer specific services to children suffering from cerebral palsy and babies suffering from clubfoot.

 Today still, Cambodia remains amongst the countries more severely affected by the problem of mines and unexploded ordnance, both for the number of victims and in terms of contaminated surface.
 Since 1979, more than 60,000 people have either died or been wounded by these weapons, leading to 19,000 deaths and causing around 9,000 amputations.